-- Would the project solve multiple problems in the community?
+- Does the community have the legal authority to implement the planning tool? - Would the project solve multiple problems in the community?
 (Is there synergy with other community values and policies?) - Is the project relatively easy to develop, fund, implement, and close out?